What’s Going On in Hawaii?

-The State of Hawaii is in the process of slowly reopening the state to commercial and recreational activities.
-Our local government implemented aggressive measures to help reduce the impact of the pandemic on our islands.
-For a current look at the situation here in Hawaii, including the number of current cases, check the State of Hawaii Department of Health.
+The State of Hawaii has reopened the state to commercial and recreational activities, though we do still have some restrictions in place to be aware of.
+For the island of Hawaii (the Big Island), a mask mandate is still in place and masks are required to be worn indoors or outdoors when in large groups.
+For a current look at the situation here in Hawaii, including the number of current cases, check the State of Hawaii Department of Health

 We are following in the footsteps of industry leaders such as Divers Alert Network as well as monitoring updates from the Center for Disease Control and the World Health Organization to make sure we have the most accurate and up-to-date information.

 Things are ever-changing, follow us on Facebook and Instagram for more updates and videos as they come.